 Your personal information is stored inside and outside of Canada, including in the United States.
 In this situation, regarding personal data of European Union residents, we may transfer Personal Data to a Third Party outside the European Union after entering into a data transfer agreement with the other party/parties, based on standard contractual clauses adopted by the European Commission, or after adopting Binding Corporate Rules where necessary.

 How do you ensure the security of my personal data?

 We strive to protect your personal data by implementing security features that are proportionate to the risks, such as unauthorized access or disclosure.
 Our Apps and websites use encryption, and access to your data is only granted on a need-to-know basis to individuals with a non disclosure agreement or similar confidentiality obligations.

-We keep your personal data as long as required to fulfill the purpose for which it was collected, or in accordance with the law (whichever is longer).
+We keep your personal data as long as required to fulfill the purpose for which it was collected, or in accordance with the law (whichever is longer), for evidence and accounting purposes, for a period not exceeding the statutory limitation periods applicable.
 If you are using our Apps, we keep your profile information as long as your subscription is active.

 We use both session cookies and persistent cookies.